 Daniel provides therapy to teens and adults (ages 13+) and couples.
 He has been in private practice in Natick, MA since 2004.
 Daniel obtained his Master’s degree in Social Work from Boston University in 1996 and has post-graduate training from the Boston Graduate School of Psychoanalysis, the Northeastern Society for Group Psychotherapy and the Psychoanalytic Couple & Family Institute of New England.
 He also is an adjunct professor at Boston University.
 Daniel specializes in working with issues of mood disorders, couples conflict and infidelity work, and building resiliency in families.
 More information about Daniel can be found at www.danielschachtmsw.com.

 Daniel is at 774-292-9011 and accepts out-of-pocket payments and any insurance plan with ‘out-of-network’ benefits.

 “Tell me, what will you do with your one wild and precious life?” – Mary Oliver

 BethAnn is the Director of Aurora Counseling Associates, LLC.
 She graduated from Northeastern University in 1993 with a Master’s in Counseling Psychology, and has been in private practice since 2001.
 She specializes in mind/body wellness, functional management of mood issues and life transitions.
-Her post-graduate trainings include the Psychodynamic Couples and Family Institute of New England, the Couples Therapy Institute, mind/body work at the Kripalu Center and the UMass Center for Mindfulness, and Life Coach training through Coach University.
+Her post-graduate trainings include the Psychodynamic Couples and Family Institute of New England, the Couples Therapy Institute, mind/body work at the Kripalu Center and the UMass Center for Mindfulness.